Examples for Android

-Here are several examples for Android Studio IDE when developing for Android.
+Here are some examples for Android development using Android Studio.
 You can download them from our GitHub.

-# Example 1.
-Demonstration of the main capabilities of the SDK
+Example 1.
+Demonstration of the main SDK features

-A single-page application where all the main features of TrueConf Mobile SDK are implemented:
+A single-page application implementing the main features of TrueConf Mobile SDK:

-2. Manual login (by pressing a button) on the specified server with the user's account and manual logout from the account.
+2. Manual login (by pressing a button) to the specified server using the user account and manual logout from the account.

-3. Call a user by their TrueConf ID (callTo).
+3. Call a subscriber using their TrueConf ID (callTo).

-In the TestApp class within onCreate(), we first call the method registerApp(), passing a subclass of Application.
-We then launch the SDK using the method start().
+In the TestApp class, within the onCreate() method, we first call the method registerApp(), passing in a subclass of Application, and then initiate the SDK with the method start().

-In MainActivity, within onCreate(), we call the method setFallbackActivity() specifying the Activity class to return to in case the call ends.
+In MainActivity, within onCreate(), we call the method setFallbackActivity(), specifying the Activity class to return to if the call ends.

 In PlaceholderFragment, we implement the TrueconfListener interface and override its functions to receive callback.

-Ability to connect to the server, make a call using the trueconf: protocol with automatic login, and call a specific user via their TrueConf ID, or join a specific group conference using its ID.
+The ability to connect to the server and make a call using the trueconf: protocol with automatic login, allowing you to call a specific user via their TrueConf ID or join a specific group conference by its ID.

-The call is executed using the method parseProtocolLink with a call string in the String format as its parameter.
+The call is executed using the method parseProtocolLink, with the call string in String format passed as a parameter.

 You can read more about the trueconf: control protocol in this article.

 One of the key features of TrueConf Mobile SDK is the ability to participate in video conferences with multiple users simultaneously.
-Currently, it only allows joining existing conferences.
+Currently, it is only possible to join existing conferences.

-The example is the same as the first one, except that instead of using the callTo method to connect to a conference, we use the method joinConf(conferenceId).
+The example is the same as the first one, except that instead of using the callTo method to connect to the conference, we use the method joinConf(conferenceId).

-The example shows monitoring the statuses of other users on the server.
+The example shows how to track the status of other users on the server.

-Example for 2 screens: the first screen is used for connecting to the server and authorization; afterwards, the second screen opens with a list of all users from our address book.
+An example with 2 screens: the first screen is used for connecting to the server and authorization, followed by a second screen displaying a list of all users from our address book.

-The example also demonstrates how to obtain the current user status using the method getUserStatus(user), as well as how to handle callback in onUserStatusUpdate and onContactListUpdate.
+The example also demonstrates how to obtain the current user status using the method getUserStatus(user), as well as how to respond to the callback in onUserStatusUpdate and onContactListUpdate.

-The example demonstrates how to add buttons to the in-call screen.
-This is done using the method setNewExtraButtons, which requires an array of TCExtraButton objects as an argument.
-The list of buttons will visually appear when the "ellipsis" button is pressed during a conference.
-As an example, 2 buttons are added, which, when pressed, open a new window over the conference window.
-The first button opens a Fragment, and the second opens an Activity.
+The example demonstrates how to add buttons to the screen during a call.
+This is done using the method setNewExtraButtons, where you need to pass an array of objects of type TCExtraButton as an argument.
+The buttons will visually appear when the "ellipsis" button is pressed in the conference.
+As an example, two buttons are added that open a new window on top of the conference window when pressed.
+The first button opens a Fragment, and the second one opens an Activity.

 To replace the icons within a call, upload the resources to the drawables folder with the following names: